-- 45. At least three (3) months prior to the commencement of the sandbank (bird roost) construction works the consent holder must prepare and submit a Sandbank (Bird Roost) Management Plan ("SBRMP").
-The purpose of the SBRMP is to set out how the Sandbank Renourishment Area will provide replacement roosting habitat for Tōrea pango (Variable oystercatcher) and Tūturiwhatu (New Zealand dotterel - 46.
-The SBRMP must include: - (a) an assessment of performance standards and specifications (including minimum area and height above mean high water springs) to achieve its purpose; - (b) the construction methodology, including how tracking of any vehicles and machinery over the surrounding intertidal area will be avoided; - (c) maintenance monitoring, in accordance with Conditions 199-203; - (d) the likely duration of the Sandbank operating as an effective high tide bird roost, including between renourishment; - (e) and the likely nourishment frequency and volumes required; - 43.(f) confirmation from a Suitably Qualified and Experienced person that the material used in the Sandbank Renourishment Area construction contains no contaminants above background levels, based on the average of no less than five sediment sample locations within the western intertidal area of Marsden Bay. - 44.47.
-The final design of the Sandbank Renourishment Area must be in general accordance with Tonkin+Taylor "Bird Roost Concept", DWG No. 1017349-02 (Revision 1, AugustSeptember 2022) and the Avifauna section of the CEMP and the SBRMP. - 45.48.
-Before the commencement of construction works on the proposed reclamation, the consent holder must construct the Sandbank Renourishment Area.
+- (a) an assessment of performance standards and specifications (including minimum area and height above mean high water springs) to achieve its purpose; - (b) the construction methodology, including how tracking of any vehicles and machinery over the surrounding intertidal area will be avoided; - (c) maintenance monitoring, in accordance with Conditions 198-201; - (d) the likely duration of the Sandbank operating as an effective high tide bird roost, including between renourishment: - (e) and the likely nourishment frequency and volumes required; - (f) confirmation from a Suitably Qualified and Experienced person that the material used in the Sandbank Renourishment Area construction contains no contaminants above background levels, based on the average of no less than five sediment sample locations within the western intertidal area of Marsden Bay. - 41.47.
+The final design of the Sandbank Renourishment Area must be in general accordance with Tonkin+Taylor "Bird Roost Concept", DWG No. 1017349-02 (Revision 1, September 2022) and the Avifauna section of the CEMP and the SBRMP. - 42.48.
+Before the commencement of construction works on the proposed reclamation, the consent holder must construct the Sandbank Renourishment Area. - 49.
+A Chartered Professional Coastal Engineer with relevant experience must oversee the construction of the sandbank to ensure it complies with the SBRMP and sand renourishment area plans.
+A statement must be provided by the engineer to Council confirming the construction was undertaken in accordance with the design. - 50.
+Subject to obtaining the necessary consents to do so, the Consent Holder must maintain the bird roost in perpetuity.